the image on the left is not a true current likeness of

 There are Amazon

-millionaires, those who ear a fortune selling their books
+millionaires, those who earn a fortune selling their books

-via this Internet giant.
-I am not one of them !
+via this internet giant.
+Sadly I am not one of them !
 I would not

-object to earning a fortune but that is not my purpose in
+object to earning a fortune but that is not my primary purpose in

 I write for my